Tomb Raider (1996 video game): Sales and accolades

 At release, Tomb Raider topped the British charts a record three times, and contributed substantially to the success of the PlayStation.
 In the previous year, Eidos Interactive had recorded a nearly $2.6 million pre-tax loss.
 The success of the game turned this loss into a $14.5 million profit in a year.
 As one of the top-selling games of the PlayStation console, it was one of the first to be released on PlayStation's 'Platinum' series, and its success made Tomb Raider II the most anticipated game of 1997.
 By 1997, 2.5 million units had been sold worldwide.
+The Sega Saturn version was also a success, being one of the system top sellers in the Christmas 1996 season.

 In August 1998, the game's computer version received a "Platinum" sales award from the Verband der Unterhaltungssoftware Deutschland (VUD), while its PlayStation release took "Gold".
 These prizes indicate sales of 200,000 and 100,000 units, respectively, across Germany, Austria, and Switzerland.
 During the first three months of 1997, Tomb Raider was the ninth-best-selling console game in the United States, with sales of 143,000 units.
 This made it the country's highest-selling PlayStation title for the period.
 Tomb Raider sold over 7 million copies worldwide.
 Tomb Raider, along with its successor, Tomb Raider II, were the two best-selling games in the franchise prior to the 2013 reboot.

 In 1999, Next Generation listed Tomb Raider as number 22 on its "Top 50 Games of All Time", commenting that the level design and art direction enabled a real feeling of exploration and accomplishment.
 In 2001, GameSpot listed Tomb Raider on its "15 Most Influential Games of All Time", saying it served as a template for many 3D action-adventure games that would follow and helped drive the market for 3D accelerator cards for PCs.
 In 2004, the Official UK PlayStation Magazine chose Tomb Raider as the fourth-best game of all time.

 It won a multitude of Game of the Year awards from leading industry publications.
 In 1998, Tomb Raider won the Origins Award for Best Action Computer Game of 1997.
 In 1999, Toby Gard and Paul Douglas won the Berners-Lee Interactive BAFTA Award for best contribution to the industry for their work creating the franchise.
 In 2018, The Strong National Museum of Play inducted Tomb Raider to its World Video Game Hall of Fame.